noxthot/ss22_julia_workshop/pages/introduction/package_manager.md

 ```julia-repl
 julia> using LinearAlgebra
 ```
 which adds various linear algebra related functionalities to your session.
 We will discuss details of this specific package later.
-In the case you wish to remove this package you can open the package manager and type
+In case you wish to remove this package you can open the package manager and type
 ```julia-repl
 (@v1.7) pkg> rm LinearAlgebra
 ```